semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 ## Generating `Pipfile.lock`

-Another exciting way to get a lock file is to use Pipfile.
 The first step must be to declare a Pipfile with your direct dependencies:

 It can look like this: